starswan/lichess-dgt/README.md

 a simple Python shim.
 In future this could be replaced with a native Python driver.
 The current implementation actually uses a thread to comminicate with the board itself, but then creates a unix domain socket (half of which is returned from the Init() method) onto which actual board change messages are published.

+python3 src/twcmodule.py (with LD_LIBRARY_PATH pointing at the directory containing libdgtnix.so)